Baidu brand protection: How to have smart marketing strategies in China

 QL-brand refresh-image-2

 A brand refresh updates your brand without starting over.
 Think of it like giving your walls a fresh coat of paint.
-A refresh changes certain parts, like your logo, colours, or messaging, while maintaining your core identity.
+A refresh changes certain parts, such as your logo, colours, or messaging, while maintaining your core identity.
 This means your name and mission stay the same, but your new look follows a visual identity rollout that keeps your updates clear and consistent across all platforms.
 This helps people recognise your brand wherever they see it.

 For example, an online casino might update its dark, sleek website and mobile app designs to attract more millennial players and improve user experience.
 This brand identity update keeps them fresh and in line with current trends.
 It also shows you care about your audience and want to meet their needs.